 - Randomised controlled trials and quasi-experimental designs

-- Qualitative and cost-effectiveness analysis
+- Qualitative methods

-In the following seminar sessions the groups will learn how to build all the elements of a full evaluation design by applying the technical tools learned in the lectures.
-In a concluding session, at the end of the course, groups will present their evaluation design in plenary sessions.
-In addition, the lecturers will provide individual feed-back to the evaluation designs compiled by the groups using a standard of assessment normally adopted by organisations such as the World Bank, DFID and 3ie.
+The course offers a balanced combination of teaching sessions and practical work.
+Each lecture will be followed by a practical session with participants working in small groups.
+In the seminars participants will learn how to build the elements of a full evaluation design, applying the technical tools learned in the lectures.
+On the final day of the course each group will present their evaluation design in plenary sessions.
+The course lecturers will provide feed-back on the evaluation designs compiled, using a standard of assessment normally adopted by organisations such as the World Bank, DFID and 3ie.

-The material is presented at a medium level of technical difficulty.
-Though a basic knowledge of statistics or economics is desirable, it is not a precondition for learning the material presented.
+The course will be taught in English, to derive the maximum benefit from the course, participants should be proficient in English and able take an active part in course discussions.
+The material presented will at a medium level of technical difficulty and conceptually challenging.
+Though a basic knowledge of statistics or economics is desirable, it is not a precondition.
 Mathematics and diagrams will be minimally employed at a level comparable to an undergraduate economics course

-Please contact the course coordinator Caroline Martin (email@example.com) or tel +44 1273 915713 if you have any queries.
+Please contact the Course Coordinator Emma Barr (firstname.lastname@example.org) or tel +44 (0)1273 915763 if you have any queries.

 Related Content - News & Blogs